MaciejMalczyk/controller/README.md

 ### Hardware
 Raspberry Pi with built-in PWM generator (needs to be enabled with dtoverlay=pwm-2chan in /boot/config.txt).

 Any 2 stepper motors with any 2 stepper drivers that utilize "step pin" for motor stepping.

+## Network setup

+Wireless network can be setup through Raspberry Pi Imager in advanced options.

+If you want to use Wireguard VPN you will need an endpoint with public ip address.

 ## Build
 Go into controller-rust and run `cargo build` to build the backend